StairwayB/pundit_roles/README.md

 If the user does not fall into any roles permitted by a query, the `authorize` method will raise `Pundit::NotAuthorizedError`

+You may pass this hash to a serializer to limit what attributes are returned, or use it to sanitize create and update parameters.
+See the [Strong params](#strong-params) section.

 ### Defining roles

 Roles are defined with the `role` method.
 It receives the name of the role as it's first argument and the